digitalocean/terraform-provider-digitalocean/website/docs/r/tag.html.markdown

   name = "foobar"
 }

-# Create a new droplet in nyc3 with the foobar tag
+# Create a new Droplet in nyc3 with the foobar tag
 resource "digitalocean_droplet" "web" {
   image  = "ubuntu-18-04-x64"
   name   = "web-1"